sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 | o1-preview                     | (90%, 98%)          | (88%, 96%)            |

 <div class="caption">
-95% Wilson score intervals for the point estimates of $p_m$ and reported ranges, approximated from Figure 1 in Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite>, as well as Figures 10 and 12 from the paper'sappendix.
+95% Wilson score intervals for the point estimates of $p_m$ and reported ranges, approximated from Figure 1 in Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite>, as well as Figures 10 and 12 from the Appendix of the paper.
 </div>

 Note that our confidence intervals are wider than the implied ranges in the figures in the paper, i.e. under the iid Bernoulli assumption, the variation is actually **larger** than what is observed.